 Michael Lynn (35:25): Okay, great.
 Well, Jay, it's been a great conversation.
 Thanks so much for sharing your knowledge around sizing MongoDB.
 Nic, anything else before we go?

 Nic Raboy (35:33): No, that's it.
 This was fantastic, Jay.

 Jay Runkel (35:36): I really appreciate you guys having me on.

 Michael Lynn (35:38): Likewise.
 Have a great day.

 Jay Runkel (35:40): All right.
 Thanks a lot.

 Determining the correct amount of server resource for your databases involves an understanding of the types, amount, and read/write patterns of the data.
 There's no magic formula that works in every case.
 Thanks to Jay for helping us explore the process.
-Jay put together a presentation from MongoDB World 2017 that is still very applicable.
+Jay put together a that is still very applicable.